DETAILED ACTION

 a proximal end portion (end portion adjacent plate 104) and a distal end portion (end portion adjacent distractor 140); and

-wherein the shape of the inferior surface allows a vertebral body to rotate at a correct center of rotation (para.
-0036 states that endoprosthesis 100 is for disk replacement; it is well-known in the art that the purpose of disk replacement is to restore the natural range of motion of the spinal segment) (Figs. 1A-1D and 3A-3D; paras.
-0036-0045 and 0055-0059).
+wherein the shape of the second surface allows a vertebral body to rotate at a correct center of rotation (para.
+0036 states that endoprosthesis 100 is for disk replacement; it is well-known in the art that the purpose of disk replacement is to restore the natural range of motion of the spinal segment); and

-Mitchell fails to disclose a posterior cervical fixation system to compress a first and second lamina, thereby correcting the spine deformation (claim 6), wherein the posterior cervical fixation system comprises a laminar hook and rod, or a hook and wire, or a spinous process wiring and fixation device (claim 8).
+Mitchell fails to disclose wherein the first surface is a superior surface, the second surface is an inferior surface, and the inferior surface is configured to engage a superior surface of a vertebra (claim 6), a posterior cervical fixation system to compress a first and second lamina, thereby correcting the spine deformation (claim 6), wherein the posterior cervical fixation system comprises a laminar hook and rod, or a hook and wire, or a spinous process wiring and fixation device (claim 8).

 Balderston teaches a system for correction of spine deformation comprising: an implant (disc 102); and a posterior cervical fixation system (member 104) in the form of a hook (see para.
 0035) and rod (tubes 600(1) and 600(2) in combination); wherein the implant and posterior cervical fixation system share a common center of rotation (COR), and wherein the posterior cervical fixation system limits extension (see para.
 0041) and flexion (see para.
 0040) (Figs. 1-6; paras.
 0029-0058).